united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/how-to-fix-ntp-issues/index.md

 ```

 We recommend using the NTP server from the local university or ask your system administrator.
 For the RWTH Aachen / FH Aachen you can use `sudo ntpd -d -q -n -p ntp1.rwth-aachen.de` as specified [here](https://help.itc.rwth-aachen.de/service/uvjppv3cuan8/)

+## Issue 2

+k3os reports errors, due hardware date being in the past. (ex: 01.01.2017).
+Example: during startup the k3s certificates are generated, however, it is still using the hardware time.
+Even after setting the time manually with NTP it wont let you connect with k3s as the certificates created during startup are not not valid anymore.
+Setting the time is not persisted during reboots.

+### Steps to Reproduce

+1. Install k3os, without updating BIOS clock
+2. Install UMH
+3. helm will fail on **Install factorycube-server** step, due to outdated certificates.

+### Possible solution

+Load cloudinit with added ntp_servers on OS install.
+You can use the one at https://www.umh.app/development.yaml

+Be careful: you need to host it on a HTTP server (not HTTPS) as you would get other certificate issues while fetching it.